 As in Germany, there are parking bays on Madeira and mostly parking is allowed at the roadside.
 Here you have to pay attention to the color of the lines at the roadside.
 With blue lines you have to buy a parking ticket.
 With white lines parking costs nothing.

-There are many who fly to Madeira and do without a rental car there.
+There are many who fly to Madeira and travel without a rental car on the island.
 This is also possible without any problems, because there is a well-developed bus network on Madeira.
 In total, there are five bus lines on Madeira, some of which only operate in Funchal (Horários do Funchal.
 Bus map as PDF) or each of which serves a different part of the island.
 Intercity connections are offered by the following companies: Rodoeste Bus, SAM Bus and Canico Bus.

 Where to stay in Madeira?